Getting Started with PackCAD Mockup

 Keyframe Folding Animation

 Continue adding keyframes until your design is fully folded.
-Play back the keyframed animation using the Replay folding animation button in the left menu.
+Replay the keyframed animation using in the left menu.

 Export 3D Model